Happy Spring! Yay! Or at least what finally feels like Spring 😉

 The weather here has been, well, let’s just say, not too good this year so we are all just itching for Summer to arrive… or at least just nice weather in general 😉

-I have been MIA for the past few weeks as I was doing some travelling.
+I have been MIA for the past few weeks as I was doing some traveling.
 It was a much-needed break and left me feeling renewed and re-energized.

 While I was off, I spent a few days in Mont Tremblant, Quebec and if you have never been, you are in for a treat.
 I shared a photo while there over on Instagram from the Mountain top but wanted to show you more of this amazing place.